 - Preheat oven to 350F.
 Butter and flour two nine-inch, round layer-cake pans.
 Set aside.

-- In a large mixing bowl, whisk together all-purpose flour, baking soda and salt.
+- In a large mixing bowl, whisk together all-purpose flour, baking soda, and salt.
 Set aside.

 - In a microwave-safe mixing bowl or large measuring cup, melt chocolate and water by microwaving on high for thirty seconds.
 Stir.
-Continue to heat in 10 second intervals, stirring in between, until completely melted, combined and smooth.
+Continue to heat in 10-second intervals, stirring in between, until completely melted, combined, and smooth.
 Set aside.

 - In the bowl of an electric mixer, cream together the butter and sugar until light and fluffy.
 Add eggs one at a time, mixing after each addition.
-Scrape down sides of the bowl, add the vanilla and mix well.
-With mixer running, add chocolate in a steady stream and mix until fully incorporated.
+Scrape down the sides of the bowl, add the vanilla and mix well.
+With the mixer running, add chocolate in a steady stream and mix until fully incorporated.

 - Starting and ending with the flour, add the flour mixture alternately with the milk until all is used.
 Divide batter evenly among prepared pans.

-- Bake for 30 to 35 minutes, or until a toothpick or skewer inserted into the center of the cake comes away clean and cake has pulled away from the sides of the pans.
+- Bake for 30 to 35 minutes, or until a toothpick or skewer inserted into the center of the cake comes away clean and the cake has pulled away from the sides of the pans.
 Allow cakes to rest in their pans for 10 minutes then turn them out onto wire racks to cool completely before frosting.
 Frost and layer when completely cool.